Introduction to Amazon Web Services

 Scenario :

-• You decide to host your website on AWS, and you have two options for where to put it: US (Virginia) or Europe (Ireland).
+• Should you choose to host your website on AWS, you can choose between hosting it in the US (Virginia) or Europe (Ireland).

-• If you choose US (Virginia), your website's data will be stored in AWS's data centers on the east coast of the United States.
+• The data from your website will be kept in AWS data centers located on the east coast of the United States if you select US (Virginia).

 Here's why Regions matter :

-• Reliability : If there's a problem in one Region, like a power outage or bad weather, your website can keep running from the other Region.
+• Reliability : In the event of an issue in one Region such as bad weather or a power outage your website can continue to function from the other Region.

 Availability Zones